shoaibdhk/tinkerboard_server/README.md

 # curl -sSL https://get.docker.com | sh
 ```

+## Let's Encrypt
+It provides free SSL Certificate for your domain [Certbot's website](https://certbot.eff.org/lets-encrypt/debianstretch-apache) explains a lot about this.
+This website is very usefull how to encrypt the website.
 ## Linking with Domain
 Now here I got stuck, I didn't found any useful information how should I link my nextcloud outside of the network.
 I have realized that I have open port 80 and 443 in my router and also reserve a fix internal IP address and I configure that in my router.